polterguy/system42/components/bootstrap/widgets/navbar/README.md

 ## Ninja tricks

 Since the Navbar is just another widget, you can actually stuff it anywhere you wish.
-Although, I do definitely not recommend this, you could for instance put a Navbar inside your Modal Windows.
+Although, I do not recommend this in general, you could for instance put a Navbar inside your Modal Windows.
 Below is an example of such a thing.

 ```